kenjirou2/Xenon/README.md

 whilst this project is better as it uses manual map injection to inject its own dll into the targets system.

 ---

-just a quick note, this project is still under devlopment and the `GUI` and the `self manual map injector` are still being worked on, but the main reverse shell is fully working and tested on windows 10 and windows 11.
+Just a quick note, this project is still under devlopment and the `GUI` and the `self manual map injector` are still being worked on, but the main reverse shell is fully working and tested on windows 10 and windows 11.

+___

+## Features

+	* TCP socketing
+	* GUI
+	* Lightweight
+	* Self injector
+	* Stealthy
+	* 90% Undetectable by antiviruses

+---